 TPL is collected at the rate of 3% on the selling price of alcoholic beverages and cigarettes, whether imported or domestically manufactured.
-The tax base of the TPL is calculated inclusive of all applicable taxes except VAT and TPL itself.
+The tax base of the TPL is calculated inclusive of all applicable taxes except VAT and TPL itself Profits realized when a company is exempt from TOP and applies to each stage of domestic sale within Cambodia.